 A. The Association Legal Defense Fund Committee shall consist of a three (3) person group of the Iowa State Troopers’ Association, Inc., plus a fourth (4) person being from the post of the assignment of the person requesting legal defense aid.
 The President shall act as an ex-officio member of the Committee and cast a tie breaking vote, if necessary.
 (8.14.95)

 B. The Legal Defense Committee shall consist of the three (3) Directors elected from the Iowa State Troopers’ Association, Inc. Board of Directors.
-Terms for the Committee members will be for two (2) years.
 In the event a vacancy on the Committee, replacement shall be by majority vote of the Board of Directors.

 C. The President shall select a Chairman of the Legal Defense Fund Committee from one (1) of the three (3) above named Committee members.